-The purpose of jittering is to correct for bad pixels and decrease systematics originating from the detector.
+The purpose of jittering is to allow a correction for bad pixels and decrease systematics originating from the detector.
 This is particularly important for CRIRES observations, as the detectors suffer from a relatively large number of bad pixels.
-In addition, the spatial extent of a spectrum is at most a few pixels in nominal conditions with AO.
 Jittering is obtained by adding a small, random offset to the telescope in addition to the nodding offset.

-The recommended maximum size of the jitter offset is a free parameter.
-It must be smaller than half the nodding offset but larger than the spatial extent of the minimum feature that one measures; for point sources, it should be larger than the width of the spatial profile.
+Users can set the maximum size of the jitter offset, which must be smaller than half the nodding offset.
+For point sources, it should be larger than the width of the PSF.
 The jitter offset is always along the slit.